slsdetectorgroup/slsDetectorPackage/docs/src/commandline.rst

         # Accessing all modules with detector index 2
         sls_detector_put 2-exptime

-        # Starting acquisition only for detector wiht index 2
+        # Starting acquisition only for detector with index 2
         sls_detector_put 2-start

-        # Applies to the 2nd detector, 4th module
+        # Applies only to the 2nd detector, 4th module
         sls_detector_put 1-3:exptime 5s